NACURH Questions (2)

 A school is granted voting rights at conferences if they are a fully affiliated school in good standing with NACURH.
 To be in good standing, a school must have paid their dues, submitted an approved NIC report, and have a NACURH debt of less than $10.
 The NIC representative at a conference must certify a school’s good standing by the start of business for a school to have voting rights at that conference.
 For this reason, we HIGHLY recommend schools send their dues payment and NIC report to the NIC at least two weeks prior to a conference to allow adequate mailing and processing time.
 Otherwise, please bring these materials directly to the conference, where an NIC representative will be happy to assist you.
 The NIC representative has the final say in voting rights and affiliation matters and is unable to make exceptions to these guidelines.

 Of course!
-The NIC has an Associate Director of Affiliations who can help you with all of your affiliation needs.
-This person can be contacted at firstname.lastname@example.org and will be glad to help you out.
-The NIC AD of Affiliations is also the one to talk to if you have any problems with your affiliation information on the website.
+The CO for Membership and Recruitment can help you with all of your affiliation needs.
+This person can be contacted at firstname.lastname@example.org will be glad to help you out.
+The CO for Membership and Recruitment is also the one to talk to if you have any problems with your affiliation information on the website.

 RFI Questions (4)